Clinical-Genomics/chanjo2/docs/usage/loading-samples.md

 ### Displaying available samples

-Cases available in the database can be displayed by sending a <strong>GET</strong> request using the `/samples/` ensdpoint.
+Cases available in the database can be displayed by sending a <strong>GET</strong> request using the `/samples/` endpoint.
 The endpoint accepts a limit parameter, corresponding to the maximum number of cases to return:

 ``` shell
 curl -X 'GET' \